Dental Crown and Bridge

 and tooth, and is not a good situation.
 If you have open

-margins around any part of the crown, the crown/bridge
+margins around any part of the crown, the crown and bridge

-should be redone, because leaving open margins leaves the
+should be redone because leaving open margins can leave the

-tooth at a much higher risk for getting decay.
+tooth at a higher risk for getting decay.
 Open margins

-around new crowns can often cause sensitivity to hot, cold,
+around new crowns can cause tooth sensitivity to hot, cold,

 -